ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/our-process.md

 releases.

-We host development, staging, and production environments for the Progressive Web Application version of the OHIF Viewer.
+We host development, staging, and production environments for the Progressive Web Application version of the Cure Assist.
 [Development][ohif-dev] always reflects the latest changes on our master branch.
 [Staging][ohif-stage] is used to regression test a release before a bi-weekly deploy to our [Production environment][ohif-prod].